stripe/stripe-apps/docs/index.md

 Stripe Apps leverages the capabilities of the Stripe Platform, and on a high-level enables you to:

-Connect with the Stripe API to make operations and listen to events on behalf of users who have installed your app Use the Stripe API to store your own data objects together with Stripe objects.
+1. Connect with the Stripe API to make operations and listen to events on behalf of users who have installed your app
+1. Use the Stripe API to store your own data objects together with Stripe objects.
-Extend the UI of the Stripe Dashboard to enable your own UI-driven workflows and visualizations of data.
+1. Extend the UI of the Stripe Dashboard to enable your own UI-driven workflows and visualizations of data.

 Apps are the package of capabilities used to build a new experience for Stripe.
-Apps are declaratively defined via our app manifest format, and are packaged along with any supporting materials as a single artifact for consumption by Stripe.
+Apps are declaratively defined via our app manifest format, and are packaged along with any supporting materials as a single artifact that you submit to Stripe for consumption.

 [Learn more the app manifest](./manifest/index.md)

+## Capabilities

 The capabilities provided by Stripe is: